 After several years of unsuccessful move by past administrations to switch over from analogue to digital broadcasting, the administration of President Muhammadu Buhari has at last edged the country into the league of digital world.
-Nigeria transited from analogue to digital television viewing on April 30, 2016 in Jos, the Plateau State capital, when it launched the pilot phase of the Federal Government’s digital transmission project that kick started the digitization process in Nigeria.
-The International Telecommunications Union (ITU) had given Nigeria up to June, 2017 as deadline to switch from analogue broadcasting to digital across the country.
-Mr. Mr. Mr. The term is used when converting information like text, images or voices and sounds into binary codes.
 Nigerian Music Industry Rakes in $51m in 2016 - INFORMATION NIGERIA.
 A report by PricewaterhouseCoopers (PwC) has revealed that the Nigerian music industry generated over $51 million in 2016.

 Plans Empower For Street Photographers If all that were said at the official launch of Canon in Nigeria will be put into action, then Nollywood filmmakers, as well as street photographers are in for an exciting moment.
 Innoson, Chinese group target 7,000 workers for technology transfer » TODAY.ng.
 About 7,000 workers are expected to benefit from a technology transfer initiative between Innoson motors and a Chinese group, Shandong Broadcasting and Television.

 The group said that the initiative is under its expansion of investment into the media and Information Communication Technology sectors.
-Chairman of Innoson Group, Dr. Chukwuma Innocent, said in Abuja recently after a meeting with the Minister of Science and Technology, Dr. Welcome to Nollywood: The world’s second-largest film industry.
+Welcome to Nollywood: The world’s second-largest film industry.
 Nigeria: Kannywood - Nigeria to Establish World-Class Film Village in Kano.
 By Mohammed Lere The Nigerian government will establish a world-class film village in Kano, with a view to standardizing local film production and creation of jobs.